KuramaSyu/GoToHell/README.md

 A project, which aims to help me, to make sport while playing games, with the main idea, of making a specific amount of sport, whenever you die in a game.
 The main goal was, to replace a Google Sheet, where we wrote in what sport we did in what amount.
-Hence this projects goal is to not only show you your progress, but also the progress of your friends
+Hence, this projects goal is to not only show you your progress, but also the progress of your friends
+**Important:** Without the discord login, this website is basically useless!
+I decided to use Discord, since most people playing games in their leisure time, including me, use it.
+Hence, I don't need to think about storing passwords, and I also have access to their Avatars, which make the site more appealing.

+**Is it somewhere running?**
+Yes, it's currently running here: [gotohell.inu-the-bot.com](https://gotohell.inu-the-bot.com)

 ### TODO:
 #### Done
-- [x] make plank formula changable in settings.
+- [x] make plank formula changeable in settings.

 #### Ongoing
-- [ ] move API calls to utils/api
+- [ ] move API calls to utils/API
-- [ ] add functions to these apis, which only fetch, if zustand store has nothing stored in it
+- [ ] add functions to these APIs, which only fetch, if zustand store has nothing stored in it

 #### Features
-- presets, which set plank seconds and multiplier asking the user how much sports he want to do
+- presets, which set plank seconds and multiplier asking the user how many sports he wants to do
 - 2 Buttons for Multiplier; one global one local
 - box for dragging workouts in.
 Upload multiple things at once
 - Games and Sports selectable via a 2-sided drag and drop, so that sorting is also possible.
 For adding, selecting it should be sufficient
 #### Fixes / QoL
-- number in custom and other inputs has anoying 0 which is not deletable.
+- number in custom and other inputs has annoying 0 which is not deletable.
 Maybe accept string, and convert string

 ### Things required to add a game: